futureg-lab/fg-script/README.md

     "Hello World! " + name
 }

-// Native types : str, num (f64 representation), tup
+// Native types : str, num (double representation), tup
 // a value, a tuple, an array, a dictionary, everything is a tuple !

 tup tuple = (1, 2, 3, 4, 5, (1, 2 ("something", 2)))